meirisoda/obsidian/School/Fall2023/NTRN201/Notes/Module 10 - Vitamins and Minerals.md

 # Vitamins
 Carbon containing substances needed in small amounts by the body.
 (Essential: cannot be synthesized by the body.)

-**Criteria**
-1. Body cannot make enough to maintain health.
+-  Body cannot make enough to maintain health.
-2. Absence will lead to deficiency that can be cured with replenishment.
+-  Absence will lead to deficiency that can be cured with replenishment.
 ## Fat-Soluble Vitamins
 Absorbed and stored with dietary fat (so anything interfering with fat absorption will impair vitamin absorption).
 Not readily excreted from the body.